lewishowles/components/src/components/content/data-table/data-table.md

 | ------------- | -------- | -------------------------------------- |
 | `searchQuery` | `string` | The current search query in the table. |

+### Actions column

+Use the `#actions` slot to render row actions.
+The slot receives `cell` and `row` props, like the other column slots.

+When `#actions` has content and `columns` does not contain an `actions` key, the table appends an actions column after the configured columns.
+The injected column is visible, non-sortable, narrow (`w-px`), and has a visually hidden `Actions` heading.
+No `columns` configuration is needed.

+Use `#actions_heading` to replace the injected heading with different text or an icon.
+The supplied heading content is rendered visibly.

+Adding an `actions` key to `columns` opts out of automatic injection.
+The configured column behaves like any other column and its fallback heading is visible.
+To hide the heading, provide an `#actions_heading` slot containing `<span class="sr-only">Actions</span>`, matching the injected column's default.
+To place the actions column anywhere other than last, configure `columns.actions` explicitly.

 ### `<columnName>_heading`

 - default: The heading provided within `configuration`, or the column key.